-I first created a hypothesis on why I think the confidence level for this detection is much lower than its counterparts.
-As mentioned before, there are multiple factors affecting this, so I wanted to investigate as many factors as I could, and my first goal would be to create a spectrogram for the event that would show the chirp.
+I first identified that the confidence level for this detection is much lower than its counterparts and lower than the traditional confidence rate.
+There are multiple factors affecting this, but before I can investigate these various factors, I would have to create a spectrogram for the event that would show the chirp.

-So then I went through the Python code in the tutorials on the LIGO Open Science Center (LOSC:

-https://losc.ligo.org/about/) website and analyze the data from the LVT151012 event.
-While going through the tutorial, I did some research and found a paper that had made their own spectrogram of the

-LVT151012 event (Figure 7).
+So first I went through the Python code in the tutorials on the LIGO Open Science Center (LOSC: https://losc.ligo.org/about/) website and analyzed the data from the LVT151012 event.
+While going through the tutorial, I did some research and found a paper that had made their own spectrogram of the LVT151012 event (Figure 7).
 I then made it my goal to see if I could reproduce the spectrogram I had found in the research paper.

-Figure 7: Normalized spectrograms of LVT151012 in LIGO-Hanford (left) and LIGO-Livingston (right).
+Figure 7: Normalized spectrograms of LVT151012 in LIGO-Hanford (left) and LIGO-Livingston (right) from another research paper.
 [12]